Graphics Editing, Missing Images

 Below are some possible fixes if your images are not displaying when testing on your computer.

-Because of recent problems, or bugs with IE 6 and 7, as well as problems with some graphics programs such as Photoshop CS2, CS3 and Elements, try uploading your template to your hosting area to test the images.
-In most cases this is a bug in either the graphics software, the computer operating system, or the browser software and uploading may solve the problem.
+Because of problems and bugs in many version of IE, as well as problems with some graphics programs such as Photoshop CS2, CS3 and Elements, try uploading your template to your hosting area to test the images.
+In some cases this is a bug in either the graphics software, the computer operating system, or the browser software and uploading may solve the problem.

-Try downloading and testing in other browser software like Firefox, Opera or Netscape.
+Try downloading and testing in other browser software like Firefox, Opera or Google Chrome.

-Be sure to flatten your image, then use the "Save for Web" option in Photoshop.
+Flatten your images, then use the "Save for Web" option in Photoshop.
 Be sure the "optimized" is checked instead of "progressive".

 You may need to experiment with the "Save for Web" options in your graphics software.
-We do not support this type of save option.
-Please refer to your graphics program help section for info on this type of image creation.
+Refer to your graphics program help section for support with image editing for web use.

-In our tests to find these software bugs we were able to edit an image in Photoshop, then open the image in "Microsoft Office Picture Manager", rotate the image 180 degrees and save.
+In our tests to find these software bugs we were able to edit an image in Photoshop, then open the image in "Microsoft Office Picture Manager", rotate the image 180 degrees and save, rotate back 180 degrees and save again.
 The image was then working in all browser software.
-Allwebco uses Photoshop 3.0 created in 1994 to edit all images for higher compatibility in all web browers.
+Allwebco uses Photoshop 3.0 created in 1994 (still working better than any version created since!) to edit all images for the highest compatibility in all web browsers.

 The following image editing programs have been known to create non-browser compliant .jpg images when saving.
 It is recommended that this software not be used to create, save, rotate, flip or edit images in any way for use on websites.